trendscenter/coinstac/README.md

 ## Getting Started

-If you are looking to contribute data, head over to the [coinstac-ui](https://github.com/MRN-Code/coinstac-ui) site.
-There, you will be able to download the application!
+- If you are looking to contribute data, head over to [coinstac-ui](https://github.com/MRN-Code/coinstac-ui).
+There, you will be able to download the application.

-If you are a developer or scientist and want to design a decentralized computation, see "Under the Hood" below.
+- If you are a developer or scientist and want to design a decentralized computation, please see:
+  - [DecentralizedComputation.md](DecentralizedComputation.md) for how to build your own `DecentralizedComputation`.
+  - [coinstac-simulator](coinstac-simulator) for how to test your freshly created `DecentralizedComputation`.
+  - "Under the Hood" below, if you want to understand how the system works.

 ## Under The Hood